 Chest CT scanning is a very sensitive modality for diagnosing the lung pathology listed above.

 Perform abdominal ultrasonography if biliary tract obstruction is suspected based on the clinical presentation.
 However, abdominal ultrasonography is suboptimal for the detection of abscesses or perforated hollow organs.
 Ultrasonograms in patients with cholecystitis may show a thickened gallbladder wall or biliary calculi but no dilatation of the common bile duct (CBD).
-Stones in the biliary tract may or may not be visible in patients with cholangitis, but the CBD is typically dilated.[45]
+Stones in the biliary tract may or may not be visible in patients with cholangitis, but the CBD typically is dilated.[52]

 Use computed tomography (CT) or magnetic resonance imaging (MRI) of the abdomen if a nonbiliary intra-abdominal source of infection is suspected on the basis of the history or physical examination findings.
 Abdominal CT or MRI is also helpful in delineating intrarenal and extrarenal pathology.
 Gallium or indium scanning has no place in the initial workup of sepsis; patients with sepsis are acutely ill by definition, and rapid diagnostic tests (eg, CT or MRI of the abdomen and ultrasonography of the right upper quadrant) are time-critical, life-saving tools.
 However, MRI is more time consuming than CT scanning, and the latter is preferred in emergent situations.[52]

 If acute MI is likely, perform electrocardiography (ECG) and obtain cardiac enzyme levels.
 Remember that certain patients may present with a silent, asymptomatic MI, which should be included in the differential diagnosis of otherwise unexplained fever, leukocytosis, and hypotension.
-Silent MIs are common in elderly patients and in those who have recent undergone abdominal or pelvic surgical procedures.
+Silent MIs are common in elderly patients and in those who have recently undergone abdominal or pelvic surgical procedures.
 They are also common in individuals with alcoholism, diabetes, and uremic conditions.

 The following cardiac studies may be useful if cardiac involvement or disease is suspected as a cause or complication of infection: